wellyshen/use-places-autocomplete/README.md

   const handleSelect =
     ({ description }) =>
     () => {
-      // When user select a place, we can replace the keyword without request data from API
+      // When the user selects a place, we can replace the keyword without requesting data from the API
       // by setting the second parameter to "false" setValue(description, false);
     };